Ninja-Squad/ninja-squad.github.com/_posts/2020-09-03-what-is-new-angular-10.1.md

 ## TypeScript 4.0

 This new release supports TypeScript 4.0.
-Even if 4.0 sounds like a big deal, TypeScript does not follow semver, so this not really an exceptional release.
+Even if 4.0 sounds like a big deal, TypeScript does not follow semver, so this is not really an exceptional release.
 There are still a few interesting features though.
 You can check the [official blog post](https://devblogs.microsoft.com/typescript/announcing-typescript-4-0/) to learn about variadic tuple types for example (yes, it's a thing 🤓).